Delicious Southern food in Gatlinburg

 Dining Guide

-Where to Eat in Gatlinburg & Pigeon Forge
+25 Best Restaurants in Gatlinburg & Pigeon Forge

 From world famous pancake houses to authentic Southern barbecue, discover the best restaurants for every taste and budget in the Smoky Mountains.
+A local's guide updated for 2026.

 What is the best restaurant in Gatlinburg?